 Impact on Redistricting

-Though it was unclear at the time how exacting the principle would be enforced, Gary v.
+Though it was unclear at the time how exacting the principle would be enforced, Gray v.
 Sanders set down the “one person, one vote” standard that still guides the redistricting process today.
 It also set the stage for Reynolds v.
 Simms and the Reapportionment Cases.